 De aestimatoria

-(Concerning the actions for the estimation of the value of property.)
+(Concerning the Action for the Estimation of the Value of Property.)

 1 Ulpianus libro trigesimo secundo ad edictum.
 Actio de aestimato proponitur tollendae dubitationis gratia: fuit enim magis dubitatum, cum res aestimata vendenda datur, utrum ex vendito sit actio propter aestimationem, an ex locato, quasi rem vendendam locasse videor, an ex conducto, quasi operas conduxissem, an mandati. melius itaque visum est hanc actionem proponi: quotiens enim de nomine contractus alicuius ambigeretur, conveniret tamen aliquam actionem dari, dandam aestimatoriam praescriptis verbis actionem: est enim negotium civile gestum et quidem bona fide. quare omnia et hic locum habent, quae in bonae fidei iudiciis diximus.
 1Aestimatio autem periculum facit eius qui suscepit: aut igitur ipsam rem debebit incorruptam reddere aut aestimationem de qua convenit.